sveljko/cppbound/timers.md

 int stop(ID id);
 ```

-Stops a timer with the ID `id`.
+Stops a running/active timer that has ID of `id`.

 If a timer is found and stopped succesfully, returns 0; or -1
 otherwise.

-If two timers are active with this same ID, it is not specified which
+If two or more timers timers are active with this same ID, it is not
-one will be stopped.
+specified which one will be stopped (but _one_ of them _will_ be
+stopped).

+In general, timers that are to expire sooner will be check before the
+ones that are later to expire, but there is no specified order of
+checking timers for the given ID.

 This is slower than stopping by index, but safe.